HAMMONTON WATER DEPARTMENT ASSOCIATION

 Section 10 – Compensation Time

-In the event that an employee is required to remain at work following the end of his/her regular shift as a result of a declared emergency or snow day, he/she shall be entitled to a paid fifteen (15) minute rest period prior to starting such emergency or snow removal service.
+In the event that an employee is required to remain at work following the end of his/her regular shift as a result of a declared emergency, he/she shall be entitled to a paid fifteen (15) minute rest period prior to starting such emergency service.

-Any employee called in and reporting for work in a declared emergency or snow day within one (1) hour prior to the time to report shall receive one (1) hour pay in addition to any other earnings for that day.
+Any employee called in and reporting for work in a declared emergency within one (1) hour prior to the time to report shall receive one (1) hour pay in addition to any other earnings for that day.

 ARTICLE 43 – FINISH DAYS WORK-WATER DEPARTMENT

 When an employee has completed a days work and has left the Town premises he/she shall be “Off Duty”.
 In the event that an employee is recalled to work he/she shall be compensated at one and one half (1 ½) times his/her applicable hourly rate of pay with a guarantee of two (2) hours.
-Employees shall not be required to work in excess of twelve (12) hours in any twenty four (24) hour period except for snow removal and then they shall receive four (4) hours rest after each twelve (12) hours of work.
+Employees shall not be required to work in excess of twelve (12) hours in any twenty four (24) hour period except in an emergency and then they shall receive four (4) hours rest after each twelve (12) hours of work.

 ARTICLE 44 – CONDITIONS OF WORK SAFETY